-Dr Christian Hille, managing director at umlaut, on the energy market and the potential of hydrogen.
+Dr Christian Hille, managing director at umlaut, on the German energy market and the potential of hydrogen.

-Dr Hille, what are the greatest challenges facing the energy industry at the present time?
+Dr Hille, what are the greatest challenges facing the German energy industry at the present time?

 The industry has changed tremendously in recent years.
 We are currently seeing a complete transformation of the generation sector.
 One of the greatest challenges we face is the huge need for energy transport.
 We used to have a lot of nuclear power plants in southern Germany, but today our electricity is generated in the north using wind power, which is leading to a sweeping expansion of the grid.
 The second task we face is searching for suitable storage options for renewably generated electricity, as the generation of renewable power is dependent on the weather.
 Another challenge lies in the complexity of the generation system and its complete re-engineering.
 Today, we’re having to link a large number of small plants and systems with each other, making the entire generation system – including the power grid – ever more complex.

 That sounds as if it is all going to be very expensive …

 Yes, indeed.
 You can’t expect to completely change a complex system at no charge.
 There is no alternative to the decision to move away from fossil fuels in the interest of climate action.
 It’s up to politicians to explain that to people.
 You could also look at it this way: we’ve spent a long time living at the expense of the environment, and now we have to pay for it.

 People are always talking about the tremendous potential of hydrogen as an energy carrier.
 Are they on to something?